Kingsman44/Pixelify/README.md

 - **Zygisk or Riru (Recommended but not mandatory)**
 - **NOTE: Flash the module zip file in the Magisk Manager app only; flashing the module in TWRP or any other recovery won't work.**

+### Unsupported Roms
+- Realme Ui (Android 14), Oxygen Os (Android 14) will not work.
+It will bootloop rom after reboot. only way is to fix it by factory reset.
+Don't Flash Pixelify on it.
+Pixelify sub modules will work on them.

 ### Supported Roms
 - OneUI
 - AOSP Based Roms